piamt/tvmaze/README.md

 ## Libraries
 I used cocoapods for dependencies.
 Just 1 library was added to the main project and 1 for testing purposes.
-1. SDWebImage to upload images
+1. SDWebImage to download images
 2. iOSSnapshotTestCase for screenshot tests

 ## Test coverage